 Neelam Sanjeeva Reddy became the sixth President of India.
 He was the first Chief Minister of Andhra Pradesh.
 He was directly elected to the post of Lok Sabha speaker and became the youngest President who occupied Rashtrapati Bhavan and contested twice for the post of president.

 7. Giani Zail Singh

 Prior to becoming the President, he was also the Chief Minister of Punjab and the Minister at the Centre.
 He also used Pocket Veto on the Indian Post Office Bill.
-During his presidency, many incidents took place, such as the Operation Blue Star, the assassination of Indira Gandhi and the 1984 anti-Sikh riots.
+During his presidency, many incidents took places, such as Operation Blue Star, the assassination of Indira Gandhi, and the 1984 anti-Sikh riots.

 8. R. Venkataraman

 R. Venkataraman was elected as the President of India from 25 July 1987 to 25 July 1992.
 Earlier he was Vice-President of India from 1984 to 1987.
 He has received many honours from different parts of the world.
 He is a receiver of "Tamra Patra" for his contributions to India's freedom struggle.
 Besides this, the Russian government had conferred the Soviet Land Prize for writing the travelogue on former Tamil Nadu Prime Minister, Kumaraswami Kamaraj's.

 9. Dr. Shankar Dayal Sharma